drmortalwombat/oscar64/README.md

 #### Native/Bytecode Assembler

 This stage translates the symbolic assembler / bytecode into binary and makes it available for the linker.
-It also claculates the optimal placement of the basic block to take advantage of the single byte branch offsets.
+It also calculates the optimal placement of the basic block to take advantage of the single byte branch offsets.

 #### Linker